chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 4.40621793e-23      			| 13,Yield			|
 | 3.18760548e-25				    | 20,Dangerous	curve	to	the	right   							|

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+**(Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)**
-####1.
-Discuss the visual output of your trained network's feature maps.
+1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Let us look at visualized image of first and sencond convolutional layers'  filter.

+![alt text][image12]
+![alt text][image13]

+From first convolutional layer we can know this model can capture shape characteristics.
+But second convolutional layer seems dosen't make sense.
+How can I analyze result like this?